SamarthKadam/LokalApp/README.md

 ## Project Description

-Job Finder is a mobile application designed to help users search and bookmark job listings.
+Job Finder is a mobile application designed to help users find and bookmark job listings.
 The app features a simple and intuitive user interface with two main sections: Jobs and Bookmarks.
 Users can browse job listings fetched from an API, view detailed information about each job, and bookmark jobs for offline viewing.

 ## Preview